XinYi-Karen-Zheng/WeChat_Public_Account_Reader_Analysis/README.md

 # Data Format
 own_reader_data.Rmd =
 For the current code, the input csv file needs follow the format of the file in sample_input.
 These data can be downloaded and combined from the WeChat public account platform.
+Article topics need to be physically labeled.
 *Need to record the current number of followers in order to calculate relative numbers.

 scraped_data_abstract_analysis.Rmd =